srishtikumari03/Rider_Driven_Cancellation_Prediction/README.md

 ##### **Data importing and exploration**

-- We will use pandas framework to import the data and perform further analysis on it.
+- We used pandas framework to import the data and perform further analysis on it.
 - Used basic feature engineering.
 - Scaled Data and selected required features